simp/simp-doc/docs/security_conop/Appendix_SCTM.rst

    * - AU-12
      - Audit Generation
      - Audit and Accountability
      - a.
-Auditd provides the audit generation capability and is running on all SIMP systems by default.b.
-The audit.rules files configures events that are audited. c.
+Auditd provides the audit generation capability and is running on all SIMP systems by default.
+       b.
+The audit.rules files configures events that are audited.
+       c.
 The audit.rules applies the list of audit rules defined in SIMP Security Concepts document.
    * - AU-12(1)
      - Audit Generation (Control Enhancement)
      - Audit and Accountability